simonw/til/sqlite/ordered-group-concat.md

 # Ordered group_concat() in SQLite

 I was trying to use `group_concat()` to glue together some column values into a stiched together Markdown document.
-My first attempt lookd like this:
+My first attempt looked like this:

 ```sql
 select group_concat('## ' || chapter || '